quii/learn-go-with-tests/databases.md

 ## Write enough code to make it pass

 We finally get to use the interface!
-Here, we call `ApplyMigration` inside our `migrate` function
+Here, we call `ApplyMigration` inside our `migrate` function.

 ```go
 // bookshelf-store.go